 Over the years we have been told to avoid duplicate content at all costs.
 Many people believe that if you are duplicating content, Google will red flag you and start penalizing your site.
 However, this isn’t necessarily the truth.
 Most people define duplicate content as taking content from one site or page and copying it to another page.
 This can lead to quite a lot of contortions on the part of content marketers trying to make unique pages.
-They could be worrying too much, and here’s why.
+They could be worrying too much, and here we will explain the truth behind duplicate content penalties.

 First, let’s see how Google defines duplicate content: